isaacg1/isaacg1.github.io/_posts/2022-02-08-ai-safety-board.md

 What makes safety boards so effective is their exhaustive documentation.
-If an investigation is successful, it is often so well documented that no reasonable person who engages with their report can doubt its conclusion.
+If an investigation is successful, it is often so well documented that no reasonable person who engages with the report can doubt its conclusion.
 This is a major part of what drives the implementation of their recommendations.